-The 1540 Committee itself does not provide assistance but has a clearinghouse role to facilitate assistance by others for implementation of the resolution.
-One aspect of a clearinghouse function is to provide information from which assistance partnerships and cooperation projects can be developed to enhance implementation.
-In this regard, it posts on its website:
+Resolution 2325 (2016) emphasizes the importance of providing States, in response to their requests, with effective assistance that meets their needs.
+The 1540 Committee itself does not provide assistance but has a match-making role to facilitate assistance by others for implementation of the resolution.
+The Committee matches assistance requests from States with offers from States or international, regional or subregional organisations in a position to provide assistance (see Resolution 1810 (2008) ).
+One aspect of the match making function is to provide information from which assistance projects can be developed and successfully implemented.
+In this regard, the 1540 Committee posts on its website:

 - a summary of assistance requests, and